jaamo/strava2kilometrikisa/README.md

 ## Database

-This app uses a MongoDB database hosted on MongoDB Atlas.
-Mongoose is used as a database driver.
+This app uses a MongoDB database.

-## Production on Heroku

-Production application is hosted on Heroku.

 ## How to contribute

 We would love your input!
 Check out how to contribute [here](./.github/CONTRIBUTING.md).

 ## Contributors
+- Tuomas Salmi
 - Jaakko Alajoki
 - Paul Stewart